ivanmorenoj/how-containers-works/README.md

 $ lsns -t pid
 ```

-## Filesystem - Overlayfs fundamentals
+## Filesystem Overlay FS fundamentals
-Containers need to have a filesystem, one of the most used filesystem for containers is `overlay` who can mount with `layes` and merge in a single directory, the lower layers are read only and all changes are made on the upper layer.
+Containers need tohave a filesystem, one of the most used filesystem for containers is `overlay` who can mount with `layers` and merge in a single directory, the lower layers are read only and all changes are made on the upper layer.
 Let's see how does overlay fs works.

 Create directories
 ```sh